PLANNED GIVING

 • Residuary bequest.
 This is a gift of all the "rest, residue and remainder" of your estate after all other bequests, debts and taxes have been paid.
 The previous items can apply in the case of bequests to individual heirs or bequests to charitable organizations.

-The following items are special considerations when you plan a charitable bequest to help support the mission of the CCIM Foundation.
+The following items are special considerations when you plan a charitable bequest to help support the mission of The CCIM Institute Foundation.

 • Unrestricted bequest.
 This is a gift for our general purposes, to be used at the discretion of our governing board.
 A gift like this—without conditions attached—is frequently the most useful, as it allows us to determine the wisest and most pressing need for the funds at the time of receipt.